kjhealy/workflow-paper/plain-person-text.md

 - [knitr](http://yihui.name/knitr/demos) Documentation and examples for `knitr` by its author, Yihui Xie.
 There is also a [knitr book](http://www.amazon.com/dp/1498716962/) covering the same ground in more detail.
 - [Rmarkdown documentation](http://rmarkdown.rstudio.com) from the makers of RStudio.
 Lots of good examples.
 - [Plain Person's Guide](http://github.com/kjhealy/plain-text.co) The git repository for this project.
+- [Jenny Bryan's Stat 545](http://stat545-ubc.github.io/topics.html).
+Notes and tutorials for a Data Analysis course taught by [Jennifer Bryan](http://www.stat.ubc.ca/~jenny/) at the University of British Columbia.
+Lots of useful material.
 - [Karl Broman's Tutorials and Guides](http://kbroman.org/pages/tutorials) Accurate and concise guides to many of the tools and topics described here, including [getting started with reproducible research](http://kbroman.org/steps2rr), [using git and GitHub](http://kbroman.org/github_tutorial), and [working with knitr](http://kbroman.org/knitr_knutshell).

 ### Paid Applications and Services